kayrus/ingress-terraform/README.md

   connotation, a deployment can use a geographical name for a region identifier such as `us-east`.
 Available regions are found under the `/v3/regions` endpoint of the Keystone API.
-* `tenant-id`: Used to specify the ID of the project where you want to create your resources.
-When using Keystone V3 - which changed the identifier `tenant` to `project` - the `tenant-id` value is automatically mapped to the project construct in the API.
+* `project-id`: Used to specify the ID of the project where you want to create your resources.
-* `tenant-name`: Used to specify the name of the project where you want to create your resources.
+* `project-name`: Used to specify the name of the project where you want to create your resources.
-* `tenant-domain-id`: Used to specify the ID of the domain your project belongs to.
+* `project-domain-id`: Used to specify the ID of the domain your project belongs to.
-* `tenant-domain-name`: Used to specify the name of the domain your project belongs to.
+* `project-domain-name`: Used to specify the name of the domain your project belongs to.
 * `user-domain-id`: Used to specify the ID of the domain your user belongs to.
 * `user-domain-name`: Used to specify the name of the domain your user belongs